 Feel free to direct any questions about dismissal to Kim Roberts, Director of Education.

-drop off lane & Parking Lot
+Carpool Lane & Parking Lot

 Please look at the parking lot diagram below showing lane use.
 When you are picking up or dropping off children, do not use the red “No Parking” areas as alternative drop-off locations as this creates unacceptable hazards for our children and additional maintenance costs for our congregation.